habbis/operation_manual/gogs_gitrepo.md

 ```

-Or you can user the systemd service
+Or you can use the systemd service
 ```
 root@repo01:/opt/gogs/current# cat /opt/gogs/current/scripts/systemd/gogs.service
 [Unit]